devaddins/rdar/Readme.md

 {[/orders]}
 ```

-... the final string will look like this ...
+... the output will look like this ...

 ``` txt
 Dear Customer One: